-STEPHEN GREEN was the Chairman of HSBC between 2006-2010 and later Minister of State for Trade and Investment in the Coalition Government from 2011 to 2013.
-He is a member of the House of Lords.
+STEPHEN GREEN was Chair of HSBC between 2006 and 2010 and later Minister of State for Trade and Investment in the Coalition Government from 2011 to 2013.
+He has been a member of the House of Lords since 2010.

-SIR THOMAS LEGG was a career civil servant for 36 years in the Lord Chancellor’s Department (now the Ministry of Justice), and served as Permanent Secretary and Clerk of the Crown in Chancery under three Prime Ministers.
+SIR THOMAS LEGG served as a career civil servant in the Lord Chancellor’s Department (now the Ministry of Justice), and served as Permanent Secretary under three Prime Ministers from 1989-1998.

 SIR MARTIN DONNELLY was Permanent Secretary of the Departments for Business and Department of International Trade from 2010 to 2017.
 He worked in a range of central government departments including the Cabinet Office, Foreign Office, and Treasury.